 The College of Liberal Arts and many CLA departments provide students with the opportunity to earn course credit toward their degrees by working as interns in a broad array of government, business, media, and community organizations.
 Partnerships with organizations offer students and community partners an opportunity to forge mutually beneficial relationships.

 Review the CLA Internship Program 2019/2020 Annual Report (PDF) to learn about the success of our students, how we provide professional development support to CLA faculty, and the partnerships we have cultivated with local organizations.

-Due to the ongoing health crisis, students engaging in Fall 2020 internships should look for virtual internship options.
+Due to the ongoing health crisis, students engaging in Spring 2021 internships should look for virtual internship options.
 Face to face internships need to meet specific requirements and receive approval from the Associate Dean of CLA.
 Please contact the CLA Internship Specialist for additional information.

 Resources to assist students to find remote internships:

 Virtual Internship Guide for Students (Download PDF file)

 CLA and many departments offer their students the opportunity to earn course credit toward their major requirements by completing an internship.

 College of Liberal Arts, C/LA 492: Internship in Liberal Arts